zammad/zammad-admin-documentation/manage/overviews.rst

 *********

 You can provide overviews to your agents and customers.
-They can be used as a kind of worklist of tasks that the agent is supposed to work off.
+They can be used as a kind of worklist of tasks that the agent is supposed to work on.
-You can also create individual overviews for individual agents or agent groups.

-In the overview management area you can add new overviews, edit or delete them.
+You can add new overviews, edit or delete them.
+They can be used for individual agents or agent groups.
+Overviews only show tickets for which the user has permissions (group or role based).

 .. warning::